tametsi/ligas/README.md

+# LIGAS

-# LIGAS - Time measurement made easy!
+> LIGAS - Time measurement made easy!

+LIGAS let's you easily measure the round times of various runners by clicking on them.
+Export the data at the end and you're finished!

 ## Setup